jaredmo/glar/readme.md

-UPDATE 4/26/17: Version 1.0 of this project is in active development.

 # General Ledger Analytics for R

 A series of analytics for ERP general ledger data.
 Purpose is to identify data quality issues and unusual patterns.